ynput/OpenPype/website/docs/manager_ftrack.md

 sidebar_label: Project Manager
 ---

-Ftrack is currently the main project management option for Pype.
+Ftrack is currently the main project management option for OpenPype.
 This documentation assumes that you are familiar with Ftrack and it's basic principles.
 If you're new to Ftrack, we recommend having a thorough look at [Ftrack Official Documentation](http://ftrack.rtd.ftrack.com/en/stable/).

 ## Project management
 Setting project attributes is the key to properly working pipeline.

 ### New Project
-The best practice for creating a new project ready for pype.
+The best practice for creating a new project ready for OpenPype.
 1. First of all you must [create a project](http://ftrack.rtd.ftrack.com/en/stable/using/managing_projects/creating_a_new_project.html) in Ftrack.
 2. All the required attributes need to be populated.
 The easiest way to do it is by using [Prepare Project](manager_ftrack_actions#prepare-project) action.